Memcached

 Code

-To disconnect, kill the tunnel command with ctrl-C.
+To disconnect, kill the socat command with ctrl-C.

 You can list information about the instance by running: